 Hello everyone!
 I don't know what the weather is like where you are, but the cold weather has officially come to stay here, and I couldn't love it more!
 I love the whole snuggle under a blanket on the couch with a dog (or two...or three...or, in our case, five...), with a hot cup of either tea or hot chocolate.
 While there's nothing wrong with the powder mix, they tend to be a little bit grainy and gritty, and just a little bit flat.
 Which can be disappointing, especially when you are wanting hot chocolate for a special occasion, like Christmas morning, a winter party, maybe a kids sleepover or something along those lines.

 And, if we're being honest, what's hot chocolate without marshmallows?
 The marshmallows that come in the hot chocolate powder mix are just little specks of something that's supposed to look like a marshmallow, but dissipate the second hot liquid touch them leaving you sad.
 Well, it leaves me sad, anyway.
+You may have heard how complicated, or messy making marshmallows at home can be, but you're about to find out just how easy they really are.
+Making the marshmallows was the most time involved aspect of this recipe, and they only took about 20 minutes of hands on time.

 Are you curious?
 Read on to see how you can very (very!) easily make this at home: